BerndHagen/Minecraft-Server-Plugins/README.md

 A comprehensive area protection and backup system that allows players to create protected zones with automatic backups, undo/redo functionality, and advanced visualization features.
 Perfect for servers that need reliable area management with rollback capabilities.

 ### Core Features:
+- **Enhanced GUI System:** Comprehensive graphical interface with main menu, area management with creation wizard, advanced backup management with visual timeline, permission and trust management interfaces, visualization controls, and administrative tools
 - **Area Protection:** Create protected areas with position selection using wooden hoe tool
 - **Automatic Backups:** Scheduled backups with configurable intervals and retention policies
 - **Manual Backups:** Create backups on demand for important moments
 - **Undo/Redo System:** Full undo/redo functionality for area changes with history tracking
-- **Restoration System:** Restore areas to any previous backup state with preview functionality
+- **Advanced Restoration:** Restore areas to any previous backup state with preview functionality and time-based rollback
 - **Permission System:** Owner and trusted player system with granular permissions
-- **GUI Interface:** User-friendly inventory-based GUI for area and backup management
 - **Visualization:** Particle-based area boundary visualization with customizable effects
-- **Interval Restoration:** Automatic restoration on configurable intervals for specific uses
+- **Import/Export:** Export and import area data for portability, including WorldEdit schematic export
+- **WorldEdit Integration:** Enhanced functionality if WorldEdit is present
 - **Block State Support:** Full support for containers with contents (chests, barrels, etc.), signs with text, banners with patterns, and all complex block states
-- **Rollback System:** Time-based rollback functionality (e.g., restore to 2 hours ago)
-- **Preview System:** Preview backup states before restoration with particle effects
 - **Database Storage:** Persistent storage with file-based backup system
+- **Custom Icons:** Set custom icons for areas and backups
+- **Interval Management:** Automatic backup intervals and restoration scheduling
+- **Change Detection:** Scan for changes since last backup with comparison tools

 ### Getting Started:
 1. **Selection:** Use a wooden hoe to select two corners of your area (left-click pos1, right-click pos2)